Beach Club Vibes

 Sunset views and beachfront seating at LUUMA Beach Marbella

 LUUMA Beach Marbella is on Calle Playa Hermosa, east of the old town.
-Beach references dominate reviews (85 mentions), followed by sunset (29) and music (28).
+The beach is the headline, with sunset views and music making it one of the better sundowner spots in Marbella.
 Cocktails and sangria are popular, and the interior design gets specific praise, which is unusual for a beach club.

 Trocadero Petit Playa